cmongis/imagejfx-core/README.md

 ### 1. Installation

 For testing, download the [latest version of Fiji](http://fiji.sc/#download) and run it.
-You must now install the ImageJ-FX repository in order to receive to download its latest version through the official ImageJ update system.
+You must now install the ImageJ-FX repository in order to download the latest ImageJ-FX version and receive occasional updates.

 #### 1.1 Easy update site installation